-When an SEL{cum} impact range is presented for a fleeing animal, this range can be considered a starting position (at the commencement of piling) for the fleeing receptor.
-For example, if a receptor began to flee in a straight line from the noise source, starting at the position (distance from a pile) denoted by a modelled PTS contour, the receptor would receive exactly the noise exposure as per the PTS criterion under consideration.
+When an SEL{cum} impact range is presented for a fleeing animal, this range can essentially be considered a starting position (at the commencement of piling) for the fleeing receptor.
+For example, if a receptor began to flee in a straight line from the noise source, starting at the position (distance from pile) denoted by a modelled PTS contour, the receptor would receive exactly the noise exposure as per the PTS criterion under consideration.

-When considering a stationary receptor (i.e., one that stays at the same position throughout piling, with no flee response), calculating the SEL{cum} is straightforward: all the noise levels produced and received at a single point along a transect are aggregated to calculate the SEL{cum}.
-If this calculated level is greater than the threshold being modelled, the model steps away from the noise source and the noise levels from that new location are aggregated to calculate a new SEL{cum}.
+When considering a stationary receptor (i.e., one that stays at the same position throughout piling), calculating the SEL{cum} is fairly straightforward: all the noise levels produced and received at a single point along a transect are aggregated to calculate the SEL{cum}.
+If this calculated level is greater than the threshold being modelled, the model steps away from the noise source and the noise levels from that new location are aggregated to calculate a new SEL{cum} .
 This continues outward until the threshold is met.

 For a fleeing animal, the receptor's distance from the noise source while moving away also needs to be considered.
-To model this, a starting point close to the source is chosen and the received noise level for each noise event (e.g., pile strike) is noted; the receptor moves away from the source at a defined speed.
-For example, if a noise event occurs every six seconds and an animal is fleeing at a rate of 1.5 ms-1, it is 9 m further from the source after each noise pulse, resulting in a slightly reduced noise level each time.
+To model this, a starting point close to the source is chosen and the received noise level for each noise event (e.g., pile strike) while the receptor is fleeing is noted.
+For example, if a noise event occurs every six seconds and an animal is fleeing at a rate of 1.5 ms^{-1} , it is 9 m further from the source after each noise pulse, resulting in a slightly reduced noise level each time.
 These values are then aggregated into an SEL{cum} value over the entire operation.
-The faster an animal is fleeing the greater the distance travelled between noise events.
+The faster an animal is fleeing the greater distance travelled between noise events.
 The impact range outputted by the model for this situation is the distance the receptor must be at the start of the operation to exactly meet the exposure threshold.

-As an example, the graphs in Figure 3-4 and Figure 3-5 show the difference in the received SEL from a stationary receptor and a fleeing receptor travelling at a constant speed of 1.5 ms-1, using the monopile foundation scenario at the SE location for a single pile installation.
+As an example, the graphs in Figure 3-3 and Figure 3-4 show the difference in the received SEL from a stationary receptor and a fleeing receptor travelling at a constant speed of 1.5 ms-1, using the monopile foundation scenario at the NE location for a single pile installation.

-The received SEL{ss} from the stationary receptor, as illustrated in Figure 3-4, shows the noise level gradually increasing as the blow energy increases throughout the piling operation.
+The received SEL{ss} from the stationary receptor, as illustrated in Figure 3-3, shows the noise level gradually increasing as the blow energy increases throughout the piling operation.
 These step changes are also visible for the fleeing receptor, but as the receptor is further from the noise source by the time the levels increase, the total received exposure reduces, resulting in progressively lower received noise levels.
-As an example, for the first hour of piling, where the blow energy for the monopile is 825 kJ, fleeing at a rate of 1.5 ms-1, a receptor has the potential to move 5.4 km from the noise source.
-After the full 6 hours and 5 minutes, the receptor has the potential to be over 32 km from the noise source.
+As an example, for the first 35 minutes of piling, where the blow energy is 671 kJ, fleeing at a rate of 1.5 ms-1, a receptor has the potential to move 3.15 km from the noise source.
+After the full 3 hours and 56 minutes, the receptor has the potential to be over 21 km from the noise source.